The Rush to Judgment on Brett Kavanaugh

 For more assessments of what Clarence Thomas has meant as a jurist, I refer you to my Atlantic colleague (and real-world law professor) Garrett Epps, here, here, and here, among other sources.
 Let’s focus for the moment on what his case means about the confirmation fight immediately in prospect, that of Brett Kavanaugh.

 The Thomas and Kavanaugh cases differ in some obvious ways.
-Thomas was poor, black, underprivileged in almost every way.
+Thomas was poor, black, and underprivileged by almost every measure.
 Kavanaugh, whose father was a long-time D.C. lobbyist who was paid $13 million in 2005, grew up on the opposite side of most calculations of racial and economic advantage.
 In terms of experience, Kavanaugh has been a federal judge for more than a dozen years, and has been rated “well qualified” for the Supreme Court by the American Bar Association, which the novice Thomas was not.

 The similarity of the cases is the “now or never” nature of the criticisms of these candidates as people, and the consequent time pressure on their hearings.
 This is entirely apart from questions of substantive jurisprudence, for instance how Kavanaugh might rule in Roe v.
 Wade or on presidential powers.
 Instead these are questions of honesty, at several levels.

 In Clarence Thomas’s case, the strongest argument against him as a person, and the one that provoked his angriest response, involved alleged sexual harassment—and whether he was being truthful in denying it.
 At his hearings, his former colleague Anita Hill was the only alleged victim of his behavior allowed to testify.
-The Senator who then chaired the Judiciary Committee, Joe Biden (the Democrats then held both the Senate and the House), notoriously prevented several other women from testifying, and treated Hill in a dismissive manner that many years later he apologized for.
+The senator who then chaired the Judiciary Committee, Joe Biden (the Democrats held both the Senate and the House), notoriously prevented several other women from testifying, and treated Hill in a dismissive manner that many years later he apologized for.

-In the decades since that hearing, accumulating evidence has piled up on Anita Hill’s side of this story (and the other women’s), and against Clarence Thomas’s.
+In the decades since that hearing, accumulating evidence has piled up on Anita Hill’s side of this story (and the other women’s), and against Thomas’s.
 If you’d like to review the details, start with this recent piece by former New York Times editor Jill Abramson, who with Jane Mayer wrote a well-known book about the case; or a post by Jay Kaganoff, who has written for Commentary and National Review.
 In that article, called “Fellow Conservatives, It’s Time to Call on Clarence Thomas to Resign,” Kaganoff said that the mounting evidence had changed his mind.
 He concluded:

 I believe Anita Hill.
 I believe that Clarence Thomas abused his authority to sexually harass a woman who worked for him.
 And lied about it.
 And smeared his accuser.